 Kia ora tatou and warm Pacific greetings

 PMC also collaborates with other Asia-Pacific media centres, including the Australian Centre for Independent Journalism and the University of the South Pacific regional journalism programme, engaged in research and cultural production.
-It develops cultural and research publications, building on the success of the peer-reviewed publication Pacific Journalism Review, the news monitoring service Pacific Media Watch.
+It develops cultural and research publications, building on the success of the peer-reviewed publication Pacific Journalism Review, (indexed on SCOPUS, Informit, EBSCO, Knowledge Basket and global media databases) the news monitoring service Pacific Media Watch.
 It also offers Pacific media studies at postgraduate level, including the JOUR801 Asia-Pacific Journalism Studies course.
 Click here for more information about Pacific media studies.

 Pacific Scoop – Joint project between the PMC and Scoop Media